 Major Historic Towns Initiative

-The Heritage Office of Sligo County Council in partnership with Sligo BID, the property owners and the local community were awarded €200,000 under the Historic Towns Initiative 2020.
+Sligo County Council submitted an application for HTI funding to continue the Heritage Led Regeneration of O’Connell Street (Phase 2).
+The Heritage Office of Sligo County Council in partnership with the property owners and key stakeholders were successful in securing €200,000 under the Historic Towns Initiative 2021.
 The award is being further supported with €50,000 in funding from Sligo County Council as well as private investment from property owners.

-The Sligo Historic Towns Initiative contributes to the achievement of the Sligo City Public Realm Plan and will compliment the works being undertaken through the O’Connell Street Enhancement Programme.
-All nine buildings that are the subject of the Sligo Historic Towns Initiative are Protected Structures or are included in the O’Connell Street Architectural Conservation Area (ACA).
-A Protected Structure is a structure that is protected under the Planning and Development Act and is considered to be special architectural, historical, archaeological, artistic, cultural, scientific, social or technical interest.
-The planned works are also taking place within a zone of archaeological potential that follows the boundary of the historic town of Sligo and which is protected under the National Monuments Acts.
+The Sligo Historic Towns Initiative contributes to the achievement of the Sligo City Public Realm Plan and will complement the works being undertaken through the O’Connell Street Enhancement Programme.
+All seven buildings that are the subject of the Sligo Historic Towns Initiative are Protected Structures or are included in the O’Connell Street Architectural Conservation Area (ACA).
+A Protected Structure is a structure that is protected under the Planning & Development Act and is considered to be special architectural, historical, archaeological, artistic, cultural, scientific, social or technical interest.

-explained Virginia Teehan, Chief Executive of The Heritage Council.
+Virginia Teehan, the Chief Executive of the Heritage Council commented:

-“The Heritage Council is very pleased to once again, administer the Historic Towns Initiative in 2020.
-Working with partners to preserve our built heritage is an important Heritage Council priority and we very much look forward to working with Minister Noonan in this, and all aspects, of the care of our rich heritage.”
+“The Heritage Council is very pleased to, once again, administer the Historic Towns Initiative in 2021.
+Working with local authority partners and communities on heritage-led regeneration is an important Heritage Council priority and we very much look forward to working with Minister O’Brien, Minister of State Noonan and the Department of Housing, Local Government and Heritage in this, and all aspects, of the care of our rich heritage.”